-Marine Scotland will be responsible for making recommendations to Scottish Ministers on any management measures that may be required.
-These measures will be developed through discussion with stakeholders following MPA designation.
+Marine Scotland will be responsible for making recommendations to Scottish Ministers on any management actions that may be required to deliver the conservation objectives for the protected features.
+These actions will be developed through discussion with stakeholders.
 Any statutory measures will be subject to consultation and the processes normally required by the legislation will be utilised.
-Where fisheries management measures are necessary and the Nature Conservation MPA is located where Scottish Ministers do not have exclusive competence, then the intention is that an application will be made for measures using the mechanisms of the Common Fisheries Policy.
+Where fisheries management measures are necessary in any area beyond Scottish Government's exclusive competence, then the intention is that an application will be made to the European Commission for measures using the mechanisms available through the EU Common Fisheries Policy.
 This process will include consultation on the measures at the EU level.